Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Convergence Rate of the Maximum Likelihood Estimation

-The collapse of softmax weights along with the PDE~\eqref{eq:PDE_expert} between the softmax gating and the expert functions in the Gaussian distribution create a complex interaction among the estimated parameters.
+The collapse of the softmax weights along with the PDEs~\eqref{eq:PDE_expert} between the softmax gating and the expert functions in the Gaussian density create a complex interaction among the estimated parameters.
 To disentangle such interaction, we rely on the solvability of a novel system of polynomial equations defined in equation~\eqref{eq:system_equation}.
-In particular, for any $m \geq 2$, we define $\bar{r}(m)$ as the smallest number $r$ such that the following system of polynomial equations
+In particular, for any $m \geq 2$, we define $\bar{r}(m)$ as the smallest natural number $r$ such that the following system of polynomial equations: